Career Timeline of Ugo Humbert: Major Achievements and Milestones

 2024: Rolex Paris Masters

 In 2024, Ugo Humbert, seeded 15th at the Rolex Paris Masters, defeated Brandon Nakashima and Marcos Giron to advance to the third round.
-He then upset Carlos Alcaraz in 3 sets, reaching his third Masters 1000 quarterfinal.
-He proceeded to beat Jordan Thompson and Karen Khachanov, reaching his eighth final and first at a Masters 1000 level, where he lost to Alexander Zverev.
+He then upset Carlos Alcaraz in three sets, securing his third Masters 1000 quarterfinal.
+He continued his strong performance by defeating Jordan Thompson and Karen Khachanov, reaching his eighth final and his first at a Masters 1000 level.
+However, he was ultimately defeated by Alexander Zverev in the final.

 2024: Coached by Tessah Andrianjafitrimo

-2025: Split with Chardy and Martin takes over
+2025: Split with Chardy and new coach Fabrice Martin

-In early 2025, Ugo Humbert amicably split with Jérémy Chardy, and Fabrice Martin took over as his coach.
-Martin started his coaching career as the French team captain at the 2025 United Cup, in which Humbert participated.
+In early 2025, Ugo Humbert split with Jérémy Chardy amicably, and Fabrice Martin took over the role.
+Martin started his coaching career as the French team captain at the 2025 United Cup, where Humbert participated.